30+ Successful PWA Examples for Your Inspiration

 YouTube is one of the world’s leading online video sharing platforms.
 Due to user-friendliness and popular video content, YouTube is regarded as the second most popular search engine followed by Google.

 Initially, YouTube TV and YouTube Music were available as PWA.
-Further, to provide its user immersive experience to users, the YouTube website is now available as PWA.
+Further, to provide an immersive experience to users, the YouTube website is now available as PWA.

 Starbucks introduced its progressive web app in 2017 to provide a user-friendly and high-performance experience to the users.